|Style||Fully Escorted & Guided

 Phuket is also the sailing and yachting center of Thailand and adjacent countries, with several races and regattas happening throughout the year.
 And in the unlikely event that you can pull yourself away from the beach, you'll find opportunities to ride horses or elephants, hike, mountain bike, and even golf.
 Afterwards, unwind at one of the many spas or one of the excellent acrobatic, theatrical or cultural shows.

 Join an optional tour to the breathtaking Phi Phi islands, filming location of The Beach.
-Take a trip by boat and bus to Phang Nha Bay and to the famous limestone spire known as "James Bond Island" for its role in The Man with the Golden Gun.
-Breakfast provided.
+Take a trip by boat and bus to Phang Nha Bay and to the limestone spire known as "James Bond Island" for its role in The Man with the Golden Gun.

-Day 13: Phuket/USA.
-Enjoy a final day at leisure.
-Later today, transfer to the airport for the short flight to Bangkok.
-Continue to the USA via Taipei, arriving in Los Angeles later today.
+Day 12: Phuket/USA.
+Today, transfer to the airport for the short flight to Bangkok.
+Continue to the USA via Taipei.
 Breakfast provided.

 Travelers may take both Angkor Wat and Phuket extensions, in that order.
 On Day 12 of the Angkor Wat extension, passengers will continue to Phuket Island for 3 nights returning to LAX on Day 15.